-Below is a summary of the incidents that resulted in hospital treatment of either a serious injury or where the severity of injury is unknown, During this period there no fatalities, and 178 incidents where the casualty was taken for hospital treatment with either a serious injury or the severity is unknown.
+Table five is a summary of the incidents that resulted in hospital treatment of either a serious injury or where the severity of injury is unknown, During this period there were no fatalities, and 178 incidents where the casualty was taken for hospital treatment with either a serious injury or the severity is unknown.
 These 178 incidents are tabulated below.